 Sept.
 28, 1865- Four thousand spectators gather at Hoboken Grounds to watch the heavily favored Mutuals lose to the Eckfords 23-11.
 The Mutual Club meets after the game and charges William Wansley of "willful and designed inattention" with the view of causing Eckford to defeat the Mutuals.
 Shortstop Devry later sends a letter of confession to the deed.
 A committee formed to investigate the matter later reports that catcher Wansley, third baseman Duffy, and Devry received the sum of $100 from Kane McLaughlin to allow McLaughlin to win money on the game.
 The players will be banned at the next convention, but are reinstated several years later.

 April 8, 1867- Devry applies for readmission and is reinstated due to what is called "lack of proof".
 It was agreed that Wansley was the main culprit in the whole affair and that Devry merely went along with it.

-1868- The Mutuals make the Union Grounds in Brooklyn (pictured to the left) their home until their demise.
+1868- The Mutuals make the Union Grounds in Brooklyn (pictured below) their home until their demise.

 Sept.
 1868- The Mutuals reinstate Duffy without consulting the Association.

 Oct.
 1868- The National Association meets and declares that the Mutuals violated the rules by reinstating Duffy.